 Where to stay in Adelaide

 Adelaide is a fairly small and walkable city so most of the hotels are concentrated in the heart of the CBD.
+Passengers surviving their 20 hour business class flights to Adelaide are often keen to relax in these top rated hotels:

 The Mayfair Hotel is easily one of Adelaide’s most luxurious boutique hotels, offering a touch of glamour inside a beautifully renovated Colonial Mutual Life building.
 The ‘Romanesque’ style building houses 170 well-appointed rooms and suites, as well as a gym, business centre, light-filled meeting rooms and an elegant restaurant serving the best of South Australian cuisine.
 During the evening, guests can enjoy cocktails and champagnes in the hotel’s rooftop bar, HENNESSY, which features a glass-topped alfresco terrace and balcony.